agoryuno/whisper_encoder_ggml/README.md

 To build execute `./build`.

-To run (first see model file prep instructions below) do: `encoder-cli model-file.pth audio-file.wav`
+To run the executable (first see model file prep instructions below) do: `encoder-cli model-file.pth audio-file.wav`

+The `encoder-cli` executable returns a JSON-formatted string to stdout.

 Note that the encoder will ignore audio files that are less than 1 second in duration.